Change the address on your driver’s license (DL) or identification (ID) card, or on your vehicle/vessel.

 You may use a PO box for your mailing address; however, you must provide a residence address when your COA includes your DL/ID card.
 Temporary mailing addresses are not allowed.

 No, you cannot.
-You may only change the address for up to three of your own DL/ID cards.
+You may only change the address for up to three of your own vehicles.

 Yes.
 You can change the address for up to three vehicles in one transaction, if they have the same address.

-No. To change your address for your DPPP you may complete a COA (DMV 14) form.
+No. To change your address for your DP parking placard you may complete a Change of Address (DMV 14) form.

 Yes.
 Be sure to check, however, with your new state regarding their driver’s license and/or vehicle registration requirements.